ga4gh/va-spec/schema/va-spec/profiles/def/CohortAlleleFrequencyStudyResult.rst

           - object
           - 0..1
           - Ancillary results that may be associated with the CohortAlleleFrequency, providing additional context or information.
-       *  - qualityMeasures
-          - object
-          - 0..1
-          - Quality measures associated with the CohortAlleleFrequency and how it was derived, which may impact interpretation.
        *  - subCohortFrequency
           - :ref:`CohortAlleleFrequencyStudyResult`
           - 0..m